parse-community/parse-dashboard/Parse-Dashboard/browser-control/README.md

 ```

 This will:
-1. Start MongoDB instance on port 27017 (using in-memory temporary storage)
+1. Download and start MongoDB 8.0.4 (if not already downloaded)
 2. Start Parse Server on port 1337 (connects to the auto-started MongoDB)
 3. Start Dashboard on port 4040
 4. Auto-configure dashboard with a test app pointing to Parse Server